Process heat is primarily used for industrial processes, including in the form of hot gas, hot water and steam.

 Some things to consider include:

-- Demand profile – One of the key determinants of suitable options is the demand profile, including daily variability, seasonal variation, and operation criticality.
-A steady demand profile is likely to suit biomass boiler options, with resilience provided by onsite fuel storage.
-On the other hand, a highly variable load with frequent shutdowns is more amenable to an electrode boiler with rapid start capability.
+- Demand profile — One of the key determinants of suitable options is the demand profile, including daily variability, seasonal variation, and operation criticality.
+A steady demand profile is likely to suit a high temperature heat pump or biomass boiler options.
+On the other hand, a highly variable load with frequent shutdowns and turnarounds is more amenable to an electrode boiler with rapid start capability.

-- Energy storage options – Types of energy storage options are characterised by length of operation enabled and ‘round trip’ efficiency.
-Pressure vessels and buffer tanks may provide short-term storage cheaply, while batteries may provide hours or days of back-up, while longer than that may require a stand-by plant.
+- Energy storage options — Types of energy storage options are characterised by length of operation enabled and ‘round trip’ efficiency.
+Storage or buffer tanks may provide short-term storage cheaply, while batteries may provide hours or days of back-up, while longer than that may require a stand-by plant.

 - Seasonality — Facilities with different seasonal demand variation will find different fuel choices attractive.
 For example, summer-weighted demand may find that cheaper electricity rates or effective on-site solar generation makes electricity a preferred fuel.